flipso/Hyper-V-File-Copier/README.md

+Use at your own risk.
+I do not recommend using it because it is no longer needed.
+The functionality is supported by default.
+This is just a bunch of code that i quickly threw out by the way many years ago

 # Hyper-V-File-Copier
 This is just a small python tool, that can helps, if you arent familiar with PowerShell and want to copy a File to a Hyper-V-VM.
 Be sure you have turned on the Hyper-V guest services!